 8 Precautions to Take while Travelling

 Like the famous Ibn Battuta once said, “Travel, it leaves you speechless, and then turns you into a storyteller”.
 Indeed, travel is truly a ‘food for the soul’.
-However, if you ask a traveller, his tales may not be as rosy as you think.
+However, if you ask a traveler, his tales may not be as rosy as you think.
 What we are referring to here is travel-related health woes.

-Most travellers, at some point, may have faced health issues.
+Most travelers, at some point, may have faced health issues.
 This could be attributed to change of environment, weather, and sometimes even infections that are prevalent in and around the place.
 A few of these commonly noted issues are:

 - Motion sickness